 Generation Y: Mobile Mindset

 Although they’re usually tied closely with GenZ, Generation Y still has its own distinctions when it comes to shopping habits.
-According to survey from Savvy, 80 percent of Generation Y consumers say they look at their phones multiple times an hour.
+According to a survey from Savvy, 80 percent of Generation Y consumers say they look at their phones multiple times an hour.
 Additionally, 66 percent of Generation Y shoppers say they regularly use their smartphone to buy products.

 To reach this audience, marketers need to make sure they’re not only sending mobile-optimized emails, but that their email cadence is frequent and relevant.
 If these shoppers are checking their phones constantly, retailers need to stay top of mind through personalized messages that recommend new and different products – not just based on items they’ve already purchased.